njwilson23/irlib/doc/doc_tutorial.rst

 ::

-    icepick -f data/gl3_radar_utm.h5
+    icepick2 -f data/gl3_radar_utm.h5

+and then type ``pick on`` in the console.

-The way this works is that the window that opens shows a grey-scale *radargram* in the top panel, with the eight individual traces in the bottom panel.
-The location that the traces are from is shown by the vertical yellow lines in the radargram.
-Assuming there are more than eight traces (normally the case), the display can be panned across the radargram with the **h** and **l** (ell) keys.
+The way this works is that the window that opens shows a grey-scale *radargram* in the one panel, with eight individual traces in the other panel.
+The location that the traces are from is shown by the vertical yellow lines in the Radargram.
+Assuming there are more than eight traces (normally the case), the display can be panned across the Radargram with the **h** and **l** (ell) keys.
 In my case with the 2012 radar data from Glacier 3, the first line only contains a single trace, so panning doesn't do anything.

-The terminal in which ``icepick`` was launched now accepts icepick-specific commands.
+The terminal in which ``icepick2`` was launched now accepts icepick-specific commands.
 Typing

 ::